viriditas-org/viriditas-org.github.io/README.md

 `_speakers/*.md`, and uses it to create the list of speakers.
 To add a speaker or modify a speaker's information, add or modify a `.md` file to that folder.
 The speaker's name should be specified in the front matter of the Markdown file.

+## Usage and License

+Text and source code &copy; Viriditas, 2018.
+Artwork &copy; Pooya Sanjari/Imaginorama Design, 2018.

+No permission is given to reuse, copy, or modify the artwork on this site without the experess written permission of the copyright holder.

+Except where noted otherwise, the source code in this repository are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3 of the License](./LICENSE), or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.